timeline

 1911

-the standley years
+the Standley years

 Beginning in 1911, Meredith Standley and his wife, Bessie Queen Standley, were to shape the destiny of GBS for the next 39 years—he as president, and she as advisor, catalyst, and editor of God’s Revivalist.
 The Standley years are remembered for their vigorous activity, exciting creativity, and institutional growth.
 Our college became not only a flourishing educational institution, but also a significant focal point for the entire holiness movement.